ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-4.md

 1. Delete old files (from blob storage)
 1. Upload new files (from build artifacts to blob storage)

+_See also the **Synchronizing files** section below on how to synchronize the files using a single task._

 Click on the `1 phase, 0 task` link, under `Environment 1` (or click the `Tasks` tab) to open the tasks panel.

 ![Open the VSTS release definition tasks](//cdn.forevolve.com/blog/images/2018/VSTS-release-open-tasks.png)